-In 1986, we were treated to a pedestrian-friendly Metro – somewhat ahead of its time, we feel…
+In 1985, we were treated to a pedestrian-friendly Metro – somewhat ahead of its time, we feel…

-THE Pedestrian Safety Car One (PSC1) had a re-designed nose, compliant in order to deform on impact with pedestrians.
-At speeds upto 25mph the polyurethane front bumper, which measured eight inches high and six inches deep, would have deformed on impact with the pedestrians rather than injuring his or her legs.
+The Pedestrian Safety Car One (PSC1) had a re-designed nose, compliant in order to deform on impact with pedestrians.
+At speeds of up to 25mph the polyurethane front bumper, which measured eight inches high and six inches deep, would have deformed on impact with a pedestrian rather than injuring his or her legs.

 The car was the brainchild of the Transport and Road Research Laboratory’s senior scientist, Adrian Hobbs.
 It was purely a one-off and was jointly developed by the TRRL in conjunction with Austin Rover.

 The design was based on impact data provided by Hobbs, TRRL designed the innards of the bumper, the rest is Douglas’ work.
-When the final demonstration car was in final primer coat Hobbs arrived with the chief designer of Austin Rover, who requested the bonnet side line be curved more, Douglas never changed it.
+When the final demonstration car was in final primer coat Hobbs arrived with the Chief Designer of Austin Rover, who requested the bonnet side line be curved more – Douglas never changed it.